mllamazares/SecurityRAT-ASVS-Importer/README.md

     ```

 To verify that the requirements are indeed loaded:
-1. Go to http://localhost:9002/ and log in with `admin/admin` (yep, you should change this in the future).
+1. Navigate to http://localhost:9002/ and log in with `admin/admin` (yep, you should change this in the future).
 2. Click on `Define a new artifact`.
 3. Select the ASVS chapter and level that you need and smash the `Generate` button.
     ![](./img/secrat-asvs-artifact.png)
 4. There you go!
-Now you have an updated version of the ASVS controls in Spanish:
+Now you have an updated version of the ASVS controls in Spanish! 😎
     ![](./img/secrat-asvs-reqs.png)

 ### Options

 ```
+$ bash secrat_asvs_importer.sh -h
     NAME
         SecurityRAT ASVS Importer